MMKaragoz/loan-application/README.md

 ## How to run

-There is two ways to run the app.
+There are two ways to run the app.

 ### <b> Maven and npm </b>